matthiasdemuzere/w2w/JOSS/paper.md

    * Extract your ROI from the global LCZ map [@Demuzere2022], or the continental-scale LCZ maps for Europe [@Demuzere2019] or the United States [@Demuzere2020] (see also [here](https://www.wudapt.org/lcz-maps/) for more info).
    * Check if your ROI is already covered by the many LCZ maps available in the [submission table](https://lcz-generator.rub.de/submissions) of the LCZ Generator.
    * Use the [LCZ Generator](https://lcz-generator.rub.de/) to make your own LCZ map for your ROI.
 See also [here](https://www.wudapt.org/create-lcz-classification/) for more information.
-When using LCZ maps produced with the LCZ Generator, by default the Gaussian filtered LCZ map is used (corresponding to argument $--lcz-band = 1$).
+When using LCZ maps produced with the LCZ Generator, by default the Gaussian filtered LCZ map is used (corresponding to argument `--lcz-band = 1`).

 **Note**: When using LCZ information from any of the large-scale LCZ maps, please make sure to crop your domain of interest first, in order to avoid memory issues.